-- The 'Corporate and others' category consists of head office and service company operations that are not directly attributable to the other segments.
-Further, it also includes the residual corporate business in Brazil which is expected to be dormant in the foreseeable future. - Discontinued Operations and Assets held for sale: - OML113-Aje represents the Group's 12.1913% revenue interest, 16.255% paying interest and 6.502% participating interest in the OML113-Aje exploration licence in Nigeria.
+- The 'South Africa' segment holds the following assets: - The Block 2B licence representing the Group's 12.5% working interest - 100% interest in the Karoo Technical Cooperation Permit 218, South Africa - The 'Corporate and others' category consists of head office and service company operations that are not directly attributable to the other segments.
+Further, it also includes the residual corporate business in Brazil which is expected to be dormant in the foreseeable future. - Discontinued Operations and Assets held for sale: - OML113-Aje represents the Group's 12.1913% revenue interest, 16.255% paying interest and 6.502% participating interest) in the OML113-Aje exploration licence in Nigeria.